|

 Device intended use: |

-MaST is a web-based caseload management tool,
+MaST is a web-based caseload management tool, designed

-prioritisation of patients on a healthcare professional’s caseload. |
+of patients on a healthcare professional’s caseload. |

 ||